-While we finish the 2020–21 school year strong, we have our eyes on the critical challenge facing our families and students in 2021-22.
 Our students, families, teachers, and schools deserve consistency.
 Under-planning for new student enrollment will create issues with hiring qualified teachers, crowding classrooms and staff retention as we anticipate a more typical in-person learning experience.

 This means we could have more students than expected in August 2021 when we start the school year.
-This leads to hiring teachers in the fall instead of the spring or summer, teaching students in crowded classrooms to start the year, and moving students to new teachers after four–six weeks with a teacher.
+This leads to hiring teachers in the fall instead of the spring or summer, teaching students in crowded classrooms to start the year, and moving students to new teachers after 4–6 weeks with a teacher.
 Our elementary teachers master building strong relationships with students on Day 1.
 Having widespread student transitions to new teachers will not be good for student learning.

-Important Questions and Topics
+Important Questions & Topics

 What will 2021-22 school look like?